 Refining and marketing losses

-In this article, we’ll look at the stocks with the biggest losses in the refining and marketing sector in the United States.
-We selected refining and marketing companies with market capitalization levels greater than $100.0 million and average trading volumes greater than 100,000 shares last week.
+In this series on the biggest movers in the energy sector this week, we’ll look now at the stocks with the biggest losses in the US refining and marketing sector.
+To compile the list, we’ve selected refining and marketing companies with market capitalizations greater than $100 million and average trading volume greater than 100,000 shares last week.

-Next, we’ll take a look at the gaining stocks from the integrated energy sector.
+Next, we’ll take a look at the gainers from the integrated energy sector.